adalca/patchlib/readme.md

 ------------
 Please do a recursive pull, as the git has git submodules [mgt](https://github.com/adalca/mgt) and [mvit](https://github.com/adalca/mivt).

-To use any of the MRF related methods, please download the external library [UGM by Mark Schmidt](http://www.cs.ubc.ca/~schmidtm/Software/UGM.html)
+To use any of the MRF related methods, please download the [UGM library by Mark Schmidt](http://www.cs.ubc.ca/~schmidtm/Software/UGM.html)

 Contributors
 ------------